-State websites must meet both the web accessibility standards in California Government Code 11135, which adopted the Section 508 standards issued by the United States Access Board, and the Priority 1 and 2 level checkpoints of the Web Content Accessibility Guidelines 1.0 (WCAG 1.0 “AA” Conformance Level) developed by the World Wide Web Consortium (W3C).
+State websites must meet both the web accessibility standards in California Government Code 11135, which adopted the Section 508 Technical Standards (SubPart B) issued by the United States Access Board, and the Priority 1 and 2 level checkpoints of the Web Content Accessibility Guidelines 1.0 (WCAG 1.0 “AA” Conformance Level) developed by the World Wide Web Consortium (W3C).
 In addition, federal courts have already begun to enforce WCAG 2.0 standards.
-It is highly recommended that state agencies adhere to WCAG 2.0 as well to avoid legal ramifications, not only for the web but also for web applications, software, and documents.
+It is highly recommended that state agencies adhere to WCAG 2.0 AA Guidelines and Success Criteria well to avoid legal ramifications, not only for the web but also for web applications, software, and documents.
 WCAG 2.0 Accessibility is organized under 4 principles:

-State agencies subject to this policy must take reasonable steps to design and develop web sites that are accessible to people with disabilities as well as those without disabilities.
-Web page developers, designers, programmers, and content providers should become familiar with the standards and guidelines for achieving universal Web accessibility and should apply these principles in designing and creating any official state websites.
+State Agency Web page developers, designers, programmers, and content providers must become familiar with the standards and guidelines for achieving universal Web accessibility and must apply these principles.